openbabel/documentation/README.rst

 Automatic generation
 --------------------

+Within a few seconds, updated docs will be available at http://readthedocs.org/projects/baoilleach/open-babel/.
+Note that these docs are missing the links to the C++ documentation and to Pybel.

-The docs are automatically generated once an hour (on the hour) from the latest source.
-You can find them at http:://openbabel.org/docs/dev.
+The complete docs are automatically generated once an hour (on the hour) from the latest source, and are available at http:://openbabel.org/docs/dev.